 We have also been monitoring new innovative ideas.
 For example, UPower Technologies, of Boston, MA, has come up with a possible alternative: small, modular nuclear reactors.
 Generating between one and two megawatts of power apiece, these mini-reactors would use a radiant (as in heat radiating) cooling system that would require little maintenance and would be a self-contained system.
 Since they are low-output, there’s no risk of meltdown; any mismanaged reaction would self-cool into a shutdown state.
 Once the regulatory and licensing issues are dealt with, these mini reactors could become an enabler for a microgrid approach.

+Power Conversion Technologies, Inc. is a certified DBE woman-owned business.
 PCTI designs and manufactures leading edge power electronic equipment in the highest power ranges.
 PCTI’s engineering staff has in-depth knowledge in the key areas of power conversion such as power semiconductor analysis and application, thermal exchange, magnetic design, packaging, DSP(digital signal processor) control for inverters, frequency converters, DC power supplies, battery chargers and dischargers.
-PCTI is a certified DBE woman-owned business.
 Contact us for more information on our products, applications assistance, or pricing.